-Based on the preceding organization chart, you can create different user accounts for employees A, B, C, D, and E, and then create a user account for the application “app”.
+Based on the preceding organization figure, you can create different user accounts for employees A, B, C, D, and E, and then create a user account for the application "app".
 Then, you can create three user groups to match the HR, R&D, and O&M Departments, respectively, and add these users to appropriate groups (note that User D belongs to both the R&D and O&M Departments).

-Furthermore, you must Create a RAM user based on different user needs.
+Furthermore, you must create RAM users based on different user needs.

-- The application “app” is only allowed to visit cloud resources through the OpenAPI, so you only need to create an AccessKey for it.
+- The application "app" is only allowed to visit cloud resources through the open APIs, so you only need to create an AK for it.

 - If an employee only requires operating on cloud resources through the console, you only need to set a logon password for the employee.

 Another consideration is that maintenance operations are typically quite sensitive.
 You may be concerned about the significant risks of maintenance personnel account passwords being leaked.
 To address this issue, you can set enforced MFA at logon of these accounts and have two different persons assigned to maintain the account passwords and MFA devices.
 In this way, some operations can only be fulfilled in the presence of both persons.

-RAM provides multiple system authorization policy templates for you to choose from.
+RAM provides multiple system policy templates for you to choose from.
 For example, you can authorize the O&M group the full permission for ECS and RDS, authorize the R&D group the read-only permission for ECS and RDS and the full permission for OSS, and authorize the HR group the administration permission for RAM users.